Need help using Labnodes? Aside from contacting us, please review the information available below.

 Each collection has a master community, which "owns" (and is the creator of) the collection.
 A subscription defines the collection permissions that users have regarding managing the collection and the resources it holds.
 More than one subscription can exist for each collection, but each must be to a different community (or workgroup).

-Overall, it is recommended that only community chiefs and leaders have the ability to manage collections, and in turn their subscriptions.
+Overall, it is recommended that only community owners and leaders have the ability to manage collections, and in turn their subscriptions.
 The ability to manage collections and subscriptions is key to resource access within a collection.

-Added on 06/21/2010, last modified on 02/20/2013
+Added on 6/21/2010, last modified on 2/20/2013

 A workgroup is a member-defined community, in which the only users who can access the workgroup are those who have been invited by the workgroup creator.